Supported & Unsupported Keyboard Hotkey Shortcuts

 Key behaviors

-Note: While dictation is active, the Escape key is captured by Wispr Flow and does not pass through to other applications.
+Note: While dictation is active, the Escape key is captured by Flow and does not pass through to other applications.

 1. Click the Wispr Flow icon in your menu bar (Mac) or system tray (Windows).